arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Pro and cons of mutable and unmutable values.
 * What's the Object-Relational impedence mismatch?
 * What's the difference between design, architecture, functionality and aesthetic?
 Discuss
+* Which principles would you apply to define the size of a cache?

 ####[[↑]](#toc) <a name='patterns'>Questions about Patterns:</a>